Health firm wrongly told hundreds of people they might have cancer

 A biotechnology company selling a $949 blood test that it bills as a "first of its kind" to detect cancer said it incorrectly informed about 400 customers that they might have the disease.

-The company blamed a vendor, PWNHealth, for the error, citing a "software configuration issue."
-Everlywell Health, which owns PWNHealth, didn't immediately respond to a request for comment.
+The company blamed a vendor, PWN Health, for the error, citing a "software configuration issue."

+In a statement, PWN Health said it said the problem was due to "a misconfiguration of our patient engagement platform used to send templated communications to individuals."
+It added that it has added processes to make sure such a mistake doesn't occur again, and started contacting the people who received the erroneous letters within 36 hours.

 The error comes amid an increased demand for health care screening tests, especially for chronic diseases such as cancer.
 Grail is billing its service as a complement to routine single-cancer tests for diseases such as colon or breast cancer, and said that the blood test can detect forms of the disease that aren't routinely screened for, such as in the gallbladder and pancreas.